JCBreath/STEAM_Market_Tracker/README.md

 ```

 Enter your `keyword`, e.g. ak47
 List will be printed and written to *item_list.txt*

+Game List:
+CSGO
+Dota
+PUBG

 Note:
 There is a limit of Steam requests.